Editorial Style Guide

 p.m.—See a.m./p.m.

-possessives—The general rule for forming the possessives of singular common nouns—add ’s—covers most proper nouns as well, including names ending in s, x, or z: Burns’s poems, Jones’s reputation, Marx’s theories, Dickens’s novels, Margaux’s bouquet, Descartes’s work, Xerxes’s armies.
+possessives—The general rule for forming the possessive of a singular common noun—add ’s—covers most proper nouns as well, including names ending in s, x, or z: Burns’s poems, Jones’s reputation, Marx’s theories, Dickens’s novels, Margaux’s bouquet, Descartes’s work, Xerxes’s armies.

 Exceptions to the general rule that form their possessives with an apostrophe only: